maxhaesslein/image-push/README.md

 node server.js
 ```

-# client
+# Client

-open the URL in two different browsers.
+open the URL in two different browsers; in one, select `Presenter`, in the other select `Viewer`.